-After breezing through airport security at my local airport, an airport screening official commented that I was wearing the perfect travel outfit.
+After breezing through airport security at my local airport (pre-pandemic), an airport screening official commented that I was wearing the perfect travel outfit.
 I couldn’t resist asking him a few questions about screening-friendly clothing and airport screening tips.
 Here is the latest on how to deal with airport security like a pro.

-Airport Security Screening Line-Up
+Airport Security Screening Options

 What to Wear